Allen233443/Google-Bard-Telegram-bot/README.md

 Just require your telegram bot token and Google bard API key

 Go to @Botfather on telegram to Get your bot token, after getting just replace it with "YOUR_BOT_TOKEN".

-To get Your Bard API then:
+To get Your Bard API:
 1. Visit https://bard.google.com/
 2. F12 for console
 3. Session: Application → Cookies → Copy the value of  `__Secure-1PSID` cookie.